-Coming to the answer for “How do automated market makers work?” you should know that they work just like an order book exchange.
+Coming to the answer to “How do automated market makers work?” you should know that they work just like an order book exchange.
 However, the liquidity pool has trading pairs such as ETH/DAI or ETH/USDT.
-On the other hand, you don’t need another trader for making a transaction as you can interact with a smart contract that generates or ‘makes’ the market.
+On the other hand, you don’t need another trader to make a transaction as you can interact with a smart contract that generates or ‘makes’ the market.
 In the case of decentralized exchanges such as Binance DEX, trades occur directly among user wallets.

 If you are selling BNB in return for BUSD on the Binance DEX, then you have someone on the other side of the transaction who purchases BNB with the BUSD in their possession.
 You can refer to this as a peer-to-peer transaction.
 On the other hand, you can find a simple answer to “How do automated market makers work?” in the fact that AMMs are peer-to-contract or P2C.

 The transactions in automated market makers do not imply the need for any counterparties as required in conventional transactions.
 On the other hand, the transactions in AMMs are executed between users and smart contracts.
 It is also interesting to note that you could not find any order types in an AMM crypto exchange due to the lack of an order book.